 As I rode the local bus from my subdivision in South Austin to downtown, I could see Airstream trailers with sliding windows handing over cold brew coffee and green protein smoothies.
 An ice cream shop called ‘Lick Honest Ice Cream’ had offbeat flavors like beet/mint and goat cheese/thyme/honey- all natural and local ingredients, of course.
 ‘CoffeeSock’ was another unusual concept selling cotton fabric coffee filters (organic, handmade, and reusable) from an industrial warehouse.
 Any one of these places might be looked at as out of place somewhere else, but here, everyone’s in on the joke- the more eccentric the better.
 As if to emphasize that point, we coasted by a sign displaying the city’s motto: ‘Keep Austin Weird’.

 I exited the bus at the Barton Creek stop opposite the Colorado River and the high rises of downtown, then unhooked a shared bike and rode along the painted bike path.
-As I glided by, I noticed a staple called Thom’s Market– a market with more gluten free, non-GMO, paleo-conscious, high protein, and sugar free options than I’ve ever seen in one place, and that had a 20ft high sign of a 50’s pin-up model in cowboy boots out front.
+As I glided by, I noticed a staple called Thom’s Market– a market with more gluten free, non-GMO, paleo-conscious, high protein, and sugar free options than I’ve ever seen in one place.
+Its sign was a twenty-foot-high ’50s pin-up model in cowboy boots out front.

 Sunglasses slid down my nose as sweat dripped from my chin.
-Shade from lush Zilker Park, and later, a dip in the pool at Barton Springs (a natural rocky-bottomed pool filled with spring water, river grass, turtles, and a few endangered salamanders), was the only relief from a blazing sun and sweltering heat.
+I found relief under the shade in Zilker Park, and later, from a dip in the pool at Barton Springs (a natural rocky-bottomed pool filled with spring water, river grass, turtles, and a few endangered salamanders), but those seemed to be the only respites from the blazing sun and sweltering heat.

 I continued through Zilker Park, along fields with ultimate frisbee games and a bootcamp doing pushups.
 I biked over a pedestrian bridge to Lake Austin where I got a cold brew coffee at Mozart’s Coffee Roasters and sat outside where the weather had cooled under a soft silky breeze and cloud cover.
-Perched over a marina and facing lush hillsides, the cafe’s deck was being serenaded in French by a girl on acoustic guitar.
+Perched over a marina and facing green hillsides, the cafe’s deck was being serenaded in French by a girl on acoustic guitar.
 It seemed like the perfect ending to a steamy afternoon.

 Coffee and Beer

 There’s no coffee deficit in Austin.
-In fact, it’d be tough to walk a block without seeing a coffee truck or cafe nearby.
+In fact, it’d be tough to walk a block without seeing a coffee truck or cafe.